chrishah/docker-intro/part-1/docker-intro-philipp.md

 local               ubuntu_data
 ```

-!!! info
+***Volumes are handy***

-	Volumes are especially handy to share data between more complex setups with multiple containers. e.g. databases
+> Volumes are especially handy to share data between more complex setups with multiple containers. e.g. databases

 After we created the volume we can tell Docker to make it available when a container is run.
 This is done like this: